dosanity/SLC-Zillow-analysis/README.md

 ![Parallel-Centroids](https://user-images.githubusercontent.com/29410712/203230763-3f7b53a7-0beb-4a16-b3a3-b30b769d4041.png)

+From the Parallel Coordinates Centroids plot, we can see the variation across the variables for each of the clusters found by the K-means algorithm.
+We can identify that the real estate properties located in the Cluster 4 zip codes have relatively low average sqft but high cost per sqft and the Cluster 2 zip codes have high average prices and high average sqft.

 ### K-Means Clustering with Principal Component Analysis

-By applying the K-means to the Principal Component Analysis projection data, this produces an additional categorical constraint to validate the clustering algorithm.
+Applying the K-means to the Principal Component Analysis projection data produces an additional categorical constraint to validate the clustering algorithm.
 In other words, we can use dimensionality reduction as a feature extractor and reveal the different clusters.
 Based on the updated PCA plot with the clustering, it is consistent with the clustering with the points split into six sections:

 ![K-Mean-PCA](https://user-images.githubusercontent.com/29410712/203165056-6b1c828b-6dcc-492f-b01e-61d6f91e2077.png)